-- A lawsuit is usually not usually the preferred course of action when dealing with negative reviews.
+- A lawsuit is not usually the preferred course of action when dealing with negative reviews.

 - In most cases, online reviewers are protected as long as their statements are truthful.
-In fact, in the US, most states have laws that make it illegal for businesses to interfere with or manipulate online reviews.
+In fact, in the United States, most states have laws that make it illegal for businesses to interfere with or manipulate online reviews.
+Canada also has similar laws.

-It's the golden era of online reviews.
+Everyone has an opinion and that is no more true than online reviews.
 No one is spared from the judgment of strangers anymore.
 If you're a business owner, you might cringe at that idea – and then wonder how to change it.
-Spoiler alert: suing the reviewer is usually not the best course of action.
+But before you reach out to your lawyer, take a breath.
+In most cases, suing the reviewer is usually not the best course of action.

 - Can you sue someone for an online review?